What is meant by Product Liability?

 Although strict liability is imposed, a producer has a number of defences available, including that the product was defective, but it had to be to comply with EU regulations; or the defect did not exist when it was put into circulation.
 It is also a defence that the defendant did not supply the product, for instance, it was stolen.

 What is meant by a defect?

-- The manner and purposes for which the product has been marketed.
-When examining this such things as the packaging, the use of a mark, any warnings on the product and instructions will be taken into account.
+- The manner and purposes for which the product has been marketed, for instance, the packaging, the use of a mark, any warnings on the product, and instructions will be taken into account

 - What might reasonably be expected to be done with or in relation to the product

 - The time when the product was supplied to another by its producer

 Manufacturers can, therefore, protect themselves by placing appropriate warnings on their products and including adequate instructions when necessary.